 In relation to the Corlieve acquisition, we entered into commitments to make payments to the former shareholders upon the achievement of certain contractual milestones.
-The commitments include payments related to post-acquisition services that we agreed to as part of the Stock Purchase Agreement between the Company and Corlieve ("SPA").
-As of March 31, 2022, our commitment amount is \$223.7 million.
-The timing of achieving these milestones and consequently the timing of payments, as well as whether the milestone will be achieved at all, is generally uncertain with the exception of a payment we made in February 2022 to acquire the remaining outstanding shares as well as certain payments for post-acquisition services in 2022.
-These payments are owed in Euro and have been translated at the foreign exchange rate as of March 31, 2022, of \$1.11/€1.00.
-As of March 31, 2022, we expect these obligations will become payable between 2022 and 2031.
+The commitments include payments related to post-acquisition services that we agreed to as part of the transaction.
+As of March 31, 2023, our commitment amounts include up to \$43.5 million in potential milestone payments through Phase I/II development and \$174.0 million in potential milestone payments associated with Phase III development and the approvals of AMT-260 in the United States and European Union.
+The timing of achieving these milestones and consequently the timing of payments, as well as whether the milestone will be achieved at all, is generally uncertain.
+These payments are owed in Euro and have been translated at the foreign exchange rate as of March 31, 2023, of \$1.09/€1.00.
+As of March 31, 2023, we expect these obligations will become payable between 2023 and 2031.
 If and when due, up to 25% of the milestone payments can be settled with our ordinary shares.